ravanalaskarov/ravanalaskarov/README.md

 ## `aboutMe`

-I'm a passionate junior Flutter developer currently pursuing a Bachelor's degree in `Radiotechnology and Telecommunication Engineering at Azerbaijan Technical University`.
+I'm a passionate junior Flutter developer currently pursuing a Bachelor's degree in Radiotechnology and Telecommunication Engineering at Azerbaijan Technical University.
 With a solid foundation in both engineering principles and mobile development, I aim to create cutting-edge mobile applications that enhance communication technologies.

 ## `myLocation`